 Getting started -- You may plant each seed in individual, small containers, such as seedling starter trays.
 Or you plant them all in a single, larger container, but it may be difficult to separate the roots later.
 Either way, use containers with drainage holes

 For soil, use a well draining mix.
 I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not coarse-grade).
 An alternate mix is 2 parts quality potting soil to 1 part perlite or coarse horticultural sand.

+Remove the papery cover from each seed.
 Fill each container with the soil mix.
 Don't compress the soil.
 Place 1 or 2 seeds on top, and cover with about 1/4 inch (6 mm) of soil.
 Water the soil so it is evenly moist (but not soggy).

 Until the seeds sprout, ensure that the top layer of soil does not dry out.
 If you enclose the pots in a plastic container to maintain humidity, allow some fresh air to enter either by punching small holes in it, or by leaving it open a crack.